rfluis/Cashs-World-Code/README.md

 Anyone is welcome to use this code.
 It comes AS IS!
 I doubt if I will make changes to it.
 But 'just in case' I do, I'm posting it to github.
 You can clone this repository, make changes to your copy, clean it up, modify it, etc. Hopefully make it better.
 Or tell me that what I was trying to do won't work and tell me why it won't.

+I am sure changes need to be made so that this code will work with newer versions of Minetest.
+Modifications to use databases for some functions might be a great idea.

 I'm hoping RND takes a crack at this.
 I bet he'd do a great job.

 Have fun playing Minetest folks :)